cridrive66/manual/source/Installation.rst

 Installation via .zip file
 --------------------------
-The plugin can also be installed by downloading the .zip file from the Github repository (insert link).
+The plugin can also be installed by downloading the .zip file from the Github repository (link `<https://github.com/cridrive66/APRIORA>`_).
 In order to do this:

 1. Download the .zip file from Github